-Definitions Change Any modification to any plan, document, work product, deliverable, application, data, or artifact and requires approval prior to implementation.
-Change Management The CM process is designed to ensure standardized methods and properties are used for efficient and prompt handling of all changes, to minimize impact of change-related incidents upon service quality, and consequence improve the day-to-day operations of the organization.
-CM is a software engineering discipline consisting of standard process techniques often used by organizations to manage the changes intro its software products.
-CM helps in identifying individual elements an configurations, tracking changes, and version selection, control, and It precisely answers who, what, when, and why for all the CIs.
-Change Request A formal, documented proposal submitted to CCB for taking decision o change.
-A CR document contains a complete description of the Change with its Impact Analysis.
+Term Definition Change Any modification to any plan, document, work product, deliverable, application, data, or artifact and requires approval prior to implementation.
+Change Management The CM process is designed to ensure standardized methods and procedures are used for efficient and prompt handling of all changes, to minimize the impact of change-related incidents upon service quality, and consequently improve the day-to-day operations of the organization.
+Configuration Management CM is a software engineering discipline consisting of standard processes and techniques often used by organizations to manage the changes introduced to its software products.
+CM helps in identifying individual elements and configurations, tracking changes, and version selection, control, and baselining.
+It precisely answers who, what, when, and why for all the CIs.
 Release Management RM is a process which guides the technology efforts from code development through testing and into production, focusing on coordinating pieces from various product deliverables that must come together to work as an integrated solution.
 This results in an effective delivery of new and enhanced IT services/functionality required by the business, while protecting the integrity of the existing ones.